sebastienlapierre/oio-docs/doc/docker-image/source/index.rst

 Using host network interface
 ============================

-You can start an instance using Docker host mode networking, it allows you to access the services outside your container.
+You can start an instance using `Docker host mode networking <https://docs.docker.com/engine/reference/run/#network-host>`_, it allows you to access the services outside your container.
 You can specify the interface or the IP you want to use.

 Setting the interface: